pelias/documentation/installing.md

 for this geometry data.
 And because of the complexity of the required calculations, imports with admin lookup are up to 10 times slower than without.

-Whosonfirst, of course, always includes full hierarchy information because it's built into the dataset itself, so there's no tradeoff to be made.
-Whosonfirst data will always import quite fast and with full hierarchy information.
+Who's on First, of course, always includes full hierarchy information because it's built into the dataset itself, so there's no tradeoff to be made.
+Who's on First data will always import quite fast and with full hierarchy information.

 ### Address Deduplication